When to change a job

 When you should change your job

-If work is all-consuming and no longer brings you pleasure or satisfaction, you should consider if it is worth staying.
+If work is all-consuming and no longer brings you pleasure or job satisfaction, you should consider if it is worth staying.
 Maybe your friends and family have noticed a change in your behaviour and suggested leaving.
 Your work shouldn’t feel monotonous or stagnant.
-Ideally, you should be consistently challenged and fulfilled without feeling overwhelmed.
+Ideally, you should consistently face challenges and find fulfillment without feeling overwhelmed.

 Sometimes a job isn’t the right fit anymore, as you may outgrow the job responsibilities or environment.
 Perhaps you feel stuck and have realised you want to pursue a different career path, or your role isn’t what you hoped it would be.
-Your personal life may also mean your job is no longer convenient.
+Your personal life may also mean your job is no longer convenient and doesn't provide a healthy work-life balance.
 The commute may have become too much, you want a job with more flexible hours, or you would prefer a nicer work environment.

-If you feel overlooked or unappreciated, you might be missing out on promotions you deserve.
+If you feel overlooked or not appreciated, you might be missing out on promotions you deserve.
 Think about joining a company that values your contributions and supports your mental health.

 Tips for changing jobs